Biology Department

 In-Person

 An introduction to major groups of animals, emphasizing the structure, physiology and way of life of certain species.
-Prerequisites: an average of 55 in BIOL 111, 112 for biology majors, advanced majors or honours students.
+Prerequisites: BIOL 111, 112.
 Three credits and lab.

 Plant Biology